Navigating the Dynamic World of Consumer Electronics

 Home automation, smart devices, voice-control, Bluetooth, artificial intelligence, connectivity… it’s enough to make you dizzy.

 The Incentive Research Foundation (IRF) stated in its 2017 trends study that electronics is the most popular category of merchandise.
 With helpful innovations like fitness trackers, Alexa, and Bluetooth-enabled home security cameras, that doesn’t seem too surprising.

 But with all these different products and technologies available, it can be tough to navigate this dynamic category.

-- Connectivity—The ability for a device to link to and communicate with, other computer systems, electronic devices, software or the internet.
+- Connectivity—The ability of a device to link to and communicate with, other computer systems, electronic devices, software or the internet.

 - Bluetooth—Wireless technology standard for exchanging data and communication over short distances from fixed and mobile devices.
 Bluetooth equips its network and devices with high-level services like file transfer and voice transmission and is used for control and communication between mobile and hands-free headsets, wireless controllers in many interactive games and play stations, GPS receivers and more.

 - Smart Device— An interactive electronic device that understands simple commands sent by users and can help in daily activities.
 Common smart devices include smartphones, tablets, smartwatches and other personal electronics.
 Smart devices can connect to wireless technology such as Bluetooth, WiFi, 4G, etc. While Smart technology was for a while found only in TVs and small electronics, more and more products today offer smart capabilities, including home appliances, like refrigerators.